The Imposter Syndrome Intensive

 At some point, your brain learned that this kind of visibility — asking for money, claiming authority, being seen at a certain level — comes with consequences.
 Maybe it was one clear moment, maybe it was something more invisible that built up over time.

-Either way, your brain filed it as a threat, and it’s been trying to protect you ever since, flooding you with dread or freezing you in avoidance.
+What matters is what your brain did with it: it filed greater visibility and success as a threat, and it's been trying to protect you ever since, filling you with dread before a discovery call or locking you into avoidance when it's time to raise your rates.

 And that’s what we’re going to fix together.